Trump adviser says gov't has many ways to surveil people

 Conway noted that development to justify Trump's claims.

-"What I can say is there are many ways to surveil each other now, unfortunately," including "microwaves that turn into cameras, et cetera," Conway told The Bergen Record in an interview Sunday.
+"What I can say is there are many ways to surveil each other now, unfortunately," including "microwaves that turn into cameras, et cetera," Conway told New Jersey's The Record newspaper in an interview Sunday.
 "So we know that that is just a fact of modern life."

 Conway told "Good Morning America" that "I wasn't making a suggestion about Trump Tower."
 She said she was answering a question about surveillance "generally," and without specific reference to the current controversy.